UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

 - To add: way of programming
     - Functional vs Object-oriented

-_we'll cover these in many of the

 !!! info "Tools"

     - Documentation
     - Ways of programming
     - Testing

 ???- "Connected to documentation"